Mentha x gracilis

 Common Name: Ginger Mint

-Mentha x gracilis is a Perennial up to 0.45 metres tall.
+Mentha x gracilis is a perennial plant that can grow up to 0.45 metres tall.

 Although no records of toxicity have been seen for this species, large quantities of some members of this genus, especially when taken in the form of the extracted essential oil, can cause abortions so some caution is advised.